sampath-lab-ucla/Iris-docs/irisstructure/README.md

 menu servicing class, which handles thier creation and desctruction from the main application.
 The UI is served through the [primary view](../basicusage/README.md) and the [preferences](../prefs/README.md) window, though the user may find that navigating larger datasets is easier through the [Data Overview](../basicusage/navigation.md).

+## Application Core
+The Data core and the UI are brought together